danawanb/interpreter/README.md

-# interpreter in go, zig, rust, elixir, and java :)
+# interpreter in go, zig, and rust

 I am doing this for fun